 Contrary to popular opinion, custom foot orthotics do not last forever!
-It is amazing to me how many runners come in with an injury and take orthotics out of their shoes that were made when I was in high school!
+It is amazing to how many runners come into FAANT with an injury and take orthotics out of their shoes that were made when I was in high school!
 If your orthotics are more than 5 years old, they probably need to be replaced.
-Feet change and the devices start to wear out.
+They may need to be replaced even sooner, depending on your activity level!
+Feet change and the devices start to wear out with use.

 If you can't remember how old your orthotics are, here are some tips on how to determine if it is time to replace them: